dev-aditya/QWorld_Summer_School_2021/README.md

 ## QWorld Quantum Summer School 2021
+*This is a personal fork of QWorld Summer School Repository*

 Welcome to QWorld Quantum Summer School 2021!

 The summer school will be held between July 26 - August 6.
 The material used in the summer school consists of QWorld's introductory Bronze-Qiskit material on quantum programming and computing and intermediate level tutorial Silver, that focuses on complex numbers, QFT and Shor's Algorithm